sphericalcylinder/MetalCompute/README.md

 If you enable an install flag, the build flag will be automatically enabled as well.

+# This release
+Turns out you can't bundle multiple frameworks into a dynamic library and I don't have any source files, so no more dynamic library.
+Just include the header files and you're good to go.

 # Overview
 Read the docs [here](https://sphericalcylinder.github.io/MetalCompute/).
 I spent a lot of time